offsoc/onionplan/slides/2022.Q4/discovery.md

 That means:

 * Transparent access to `http://somesite.some.onion`.
-* Having techincal and governance specs to decide which Onion Names are officially accepted.
+* Having technical and governance specs to decide which Onion Names are officially accepted.
 * Allocating a namespace (at `.onion`?) to each proposal.
 * Optionally shipping the implementation into a bundle for distribution.